meliache/geohashing.el/README.md

     (geohash-coordinates '(graticule-latitude graticule-longitude)
                          '(year month day))

-will return the geohash coordinates for this graticules on that particular date.
+will return the geohash coordinates for this graticule on that particular date.

     (calc-nearest-geohash '(exact-latitude exact-longitude)
                           '(year month day))